towerbrother/randomise/README.md

 # Randomise

-A small app requested by my little sister.
+A small app requested by my sister.

 ## Problem statement